Colby College and Waterville, Maine

 Joggers may begin their exercise on campus paths, continue on Colby’s cross-country trails, and explore popular routes throughout the surrounding area.
 Waterville’s superbly maintained and difficult 18-hole golf course is located a short drive from campus and is open to summer visitors for a fee.

-Note that campus recreational facilities are not available to Review participants who reside off-campus.
+Note that campus recreational facilities are available only to Maine Orthopaedic Review participants residing on-campus.